"Setting the standard" for training in the civil engineering industry

 The NZ Institute of Highway Technology places a strong emphasis in providing quality programmes based on industry needs and utilises a permanent staff of fifteen.
 Its network of independent consultants who are experts in their respective fields, ensures courses reflect current industry practice and incorporate latest advances in technology.

-Transformed in 1996 into an independent company, NZIHT, although 100% owned by the Western Institute of Technology at Taranaki (WITT), operates independently with its own offices, administration and Board of Directors.
+Transformed in 1996 into an independent company, NZIHT, although 100% owned by the Western Institute of Technology at Taranaki (WITT), operates independently with its own offices, administration and Director.
 The Institute is based in New Plymouth and operates primarily in New Zealand, but does present a limited range of its courses in Australia and the Pacific Islands as well as undertaking international consultancy projects.

 All programmes and courses offered by NZIHT are delivered under the Western Institute of Technology at Taranaki's accreditation.
 All academic processes associated with programme and course delivery are carried out in accordance with WITT's Quality Managment System.